AndyObtiva/glimmer/README.markdown

 ## Samples

-Check the "[samples](https://github.com/AndyObtiva/glimmer/tree/master/samples)" folder for examples on how to write Glimmer applications.
-To run a sample, make sure to install the `glimmer` gem first and then use the `glimmer` command to run it (alternatively, you may clone the repo, follow contributing instructions, and run `rake install` to install the gem before running `glimmer` command).
+Check the [samples](https://github.com/AndyObtiva/glimmer/tree/master/samples) directory for examples on how to write Glimmer applications.
+To run a sample, make sure to install the `glimmer` gem first and then use the `glimmer` command to run it (alternatively, you may clone the repo, follow [CONTRIBUTING.md](https://github.com/AndyObtiva/glimmer/blob/master/CONTRIBUTING.md) instructions, and run samples locally with development glimmer command: `bin/glimmer --dev`).

-Example:
+Examples:

 ```
+glimmer samples/hello_tab.rb
+glimmer samples/hello_combo.rb
+glimmer samples/hello_list_single_selection.rb
+glimmer samples/hello_list_multi_selection.rb
-glimmer samples/hello_world.rb
+glimmer samples/contactmanager/contact_manager.rb
 ```

+The last example (`contact_manager.rb`) is a good sample about how to build tables with Glimmer including data-binding, filtering, and sorting.
+It even comes with specs in `spec/samples/contactmanager/contact_manager_presenter_spec.rb` to demonstrate how Glimmer facilitates TDD (test-driven development) with the Model View Presenter pattern (a variation on MVC) by separating testable presentation logic from the view layer with data-binding.

-Here is also a more elaborate project (educational game) built with Glimmer:
+For a more elaborate project built with Glimmer, check out this educational game:

 [Math Bowling](https://github.com/AndyObtiva/MathBowling)